 Employers add 263,000 jobs in September as jobless rate falls to 50-year low

-The figures show that the job market remains tight even as job gains slow in the wake of higher interest rates and economic unease.
+Still, available jobs far outnumber job-seekers, and the job market remains tight even as the Fed hikes interest rates.

+Stock futures fell on the jobs report, with the Dow plunging 2% and the S&P 500 falling 1.5%, indicating that hiring remains too strong for investors' tastes.
+The strong monthly hiring figure mean the Fed is likely to keep hiking interest rates sharply as it moves to slow down hiring in its bid to squash inflation.

+"The 263,000 gain in non-farm payrolls in September is another signal that labour market conditions are cooling.
+But with the unemployment rate dropping back to 3.5% the report is unlikely to significantly alter the Fed's view that the labour market is "out of balance," economists at Capital Economics said in a note.

 for more features.